4 Ways to Build Your Event's Brand Loyalty

 1. Make an event of ticket sales

 Get demand going early by hyping when your tickets go on sale.
-An onsale can be as much of an event as the event itself.
+An “on sale” can be as much of an event as the event itself.
+Announce your ticket sales on your social media platforms and encourage people to sign up for notifications or to purchase their tickets early (if that’s an option).

-You can boost a brand loyalty-building onsale with a kick-off party (send out a press release and generate buzz and early social sharing), or by strategically turning on your session registrations within your mobile app at a specific time.
-Nothing builds buzz like anticipation.
+You can boost a brand loyalty-building with a kick-off party (send out a press release and generate buzz and early social sharing), or by strategically turning on your session registrations within your mobile app at a specific time.
+Nothing builds buzz like anticipation!

 To cultivate a true fan mentality among your attendees, consider a pre-sale with perks for loyal repeat attendees.